Chapter 4 · THE OPERATOR: 2026 · FREE TO READ

 The 1990s plumber was a working-class job with mid-five-figure income, a body that hurt by fifty, no equity, and limited upward mobility.

 The 2026 plumber, working in any major metro, can clear six figures by year three of journeyman work and two hundred to four hundred thousand dollars as an owner-operator with two or three trucks by year seven.
-John Wilson — the third-generation plumber from Akron we met in Chapter 1 — runs his at thirty million in revenue with 150 employees.
-Kevin Wolf in Fargo runs his at sixteen million with fifty trucks.
+John Wilson — the third-generation Akron plumber introduced on Page 4 of this book — runs The Wilson Companies at eight figures of annual revenue, with a workforce north of one hundred employees, per public interviews and trade-press profiles.
+Kevin Wolf runs Laney’s Plumbing, Heating, Cooling & Electrical in Fargo at sixteen million in revenue with over fifty trucks.
 These are not anomalies.
 They are what the AI age looks like for a competent operator in a defended trade.

 Here is the rough math for a thirty-five-year-old white-collar reader who decides today to pivot to the trades: